-City of Hialeah City of Homestead City of Miami City of Miami Beach City of Miami Gardens City of North Miami Florida Department of Transportation Miami-Dade County League of Cities Miami-Dade Public School Board South Florida Regional Transportation Authority
+City of Coral Gables

+City of Doral

+City of Hialeah

+City of Homestead

+City of Miami

+City of Miami Beach

+City of Miami Gardens

+City of North Miami

+Miami-Dade Expressway Authority

+Florida Department of Transportation

+Miami-Dade County League of Cities

+Miami-Dade Public School Board

+South Florida Regional Transportation Authority

-The TPC is responsible for the overall technical adequacy of the TPO planning program and advises the Governing Board on the various proposed program actions.
-While the agencies participating in the planning process are responsible for the day-to-day conduct and management of transportation planning work activities, as specified in the Unified Planning Work Program (UPWP), the TPC has ultimate responsibility for the technical adequacy of the various products that are transmitted to the Governing Board for acceptance and adoption.
+The TPC is responsible for the overall technical adequacy of the TPO planning program and advises the TPO Governing Board on the various proposed program actions.
+While the agencies participating in the planning process are responsible for the day-to-day conduct and management of transportation planning work activities, as specified in the Unified Planning Work Program (UPWP), the TPC has ultimate responsibility for the technical adequacy of the various products that are transmitted to the TPO Governing Board for acceptance and adoption.